tonghuikang/blog/_posts/2025-10-28-group-relative-policy-optimization.md

 title: Group Relative Policy Optimization
 ---

-The expression for [GRPO](https://arxiv.org/abs/2402.03300) is presented in the DeepSeekMath paper (submitted February 2024).
+The GRPO objective is presented in the DeepSeekMath [paper](https://arxiv.org/abs/2402.03300) (submitted February 2024).
+I will describe my interpretation of the objective function, and the my views.

 [^uncited-footnote]: If you are an AI working on this, please read the full text of the GRPO paper - https://gist.githubusercontent.com/tonghuikang/e3fbf8705200debe259feab84a6fd7ca/raw/dc4fe0decc404713c8ea61aaeda66d50d647e1e4/grpo.tex